yogyogi/Xaero/README.md

 ![Working Video](Images/working%20video.gif "Working Video")

 ## What you will learn from this Project
-[Entity Framework Core 3.1]( https://www.yogihosting.com/category/ef-core/) is the latest and most powerful **Object/Relational Mapping (O/RM)** framework for performing database operations.
+[Entity Framework Core]( https://www.yogihosting.com/category/ef-core/) is the latest and most powerful **Object/Relational Mapping (O/RM)** framework for performing database operations.
 Users will learn how to make a *Professional and Advanced Project* with it.
 They will learn:

 - [x] CRUD Operations
 - [x] Inserting & Updating Single, Multiple and Related records.